RobertTalbert/calculus/201-gradingsystem.md

 | Core targets | 4 Mastered, 4 Progressing | 6 Mastered, 4 Progressing | 8 Mastered, 2 Progressing | 10 Mastered |
 | Other targets | 4 Progressing | 8 Progressing | 4 Mastered, 6 Progressing | 8 Mastered, 4 progressing |

+## Engagement Credits

+The following items earn engagement credits:

+- Guided Practice/pre-class (1 each x 24)
+- Post-class active work (1 each x 24)
+- Weekly reports (1 each x 12)
+- Startup assignment (12)

+Additionally a certain number of GP are required separately for the course grade

+Be sure to offer at least 30-40 more EC's through miscellaneous work (discussion board posting, incentive bonuses, token cash-ins, etc.)

 ## Other items

 | Category | D | C | B | A |